microsoft/usersim/README.md

 where the value (4 in this example) is the number of stack frames to use to determine whether a call stack is unique.
 Fault injection will cause one call into the UserSim library to fail, for every unique call stack.

+The failed call stacks are dumped into a file with the name `<exe name>.fault.log` where `<exe name>` is the name of the original executable.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a